darrio-dk/travel-switzerland/Readme.md

 ----

     - This page was tested with different browsers and it works with: Chrome, Firefox, and Safari.
-    - I've tested this page with devtools device toolbar, this project is responsive and functions to all different screen sizes.
+    - I've tested this page with devtools device toolbar.
+    - This project is responsive and functions to all different screen sizes.
     - I confirmed that the navigation, header, home, food gallery and footer links are readable and easy to understand.

   ## Bugs

   ### Solved bugs

     - Using devtools bug were found and fixed on food section with second image not corresponding to different screen sizes
-    - When using Validator test result showed bug on gallery.html in "section" area which provided with missing h1 ore div tag.
+    - When using Validator test result showed bug on gallery.html in "section" area, which provided with missing h1 ore div tag.
     - Changing section to div tag I have solved the Validator test: div id="photos"

    ![Alt text](assets/images/Screenshot%20(40).png)

     - However by solving one bug another one showed up on devtools, gallery section column was not in line with the page.
     - With a quick tutor guidance I was able to add max-width, max-height and border to none.
     -  #photos > img {
         width: 100%;